TheRemjx01/salesforce-ngJS-boilerplate/README.md

 # Salesforce-AngularJS-Boilerplate
 ## An AngularJS SPA Application Boilerplate for Salesforce Developer
 ### Concept
-To develop Salesforce in the moderm web development - SPA.
+To develop Salesforce in the modern web development - SPA.
 Run fast, efficiently.
 No reload at all.
 In the basic example, we have already integrated `webpack bundle` from `local dev server + tunnel` to `Visualforce page`.